MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 So how exactly do we trace rays in curves space?
 Any object inside a curved space follows something called a geodesic.

-A geodesic is essentially just a fancy word for path of shortest lengthbetween 2 points inside a space, and actually there could be multiple of such paths, which are locally minimal(in the sense that you cant nudge the path to make it shorter, globally there might be a shorter path).
+A geodesic is essentially just a fancy word for path of shortest length between 2 points inside a space, and actually there could be multiple of such paths, which are locally minimal(in the sense that you cant nudge the path to make it shorter, globally there might be a shorter path).
 It should be noted, however, that in Minkovski space-time the definition is actually a bit more complicated, because of negative distances.
 But instead of paths between 2 points we're only interested in finding how a ray moves.
 So essentially we have a position in space and a direction of movement, and we would like to know how the direction of movement changes to minimize the lengthof the path the ray takes.

 *Here I'll try to very roughly explain the derivation, a more in-depth explanation would at least require a multi-part series of blog posts.
 And if you wish to skip over the math part, jump to the last part.*